thi-ng/umbrella/packages/shader-ast/README.md

 built-ins, arg checking, and function return type inference.

-Code generation can be done for individual expressions or entire shader programs, incl. call graph analysis and toplogical re-ordering of all transitively called functions (other than built-ins).
+Code generation can be done for individual expressions or entire shader programs, incl. call graph analysis and topological re-ordering of all transitively called functions (other than built-ins).
 Currently only GLSL & JS are supported as target (see code gen packages below), but custom code generators can be easily added.
 Once more details have been